liorkissos/VLF-Simulations/readme.txt

-Ver 6.4:
+Ver 6.5:

-Working on the thesis book
+Transmitter.m: inverse sinc is applied only under Pre emphasis flag. just like the differentiator